Gattocrucco/lsqfitgp/docs/hyper.rst

 So we should deduce that such an oscillation tipically comes out as a small oscillation in a more widely varying function.
-To get a feel of that, let's plot a lot of samples from the prior with the hyperparameters I would have liked to come out, i.e. I'll use a scale of 2 and a standard deviation of, say, 0.7::
+To get a feel of that, let's plot a lot of samples from the prior with the hyperparameters I would have liked to come out, i.e., I'll use a scale of 2 and a standard deviation of, say, 0.7::

     gp = makegp({'scale': 2, 'sdev': 0.7})